pbamma/reddit/README.md

 # Dev Notes
 * Would love to have a data source that I can format, but since the API returns links, not much I can do in a short time.
+* WARNING: This app allows arbitrary loads and should not be put into production this way.  @see Info.plist